Samuel Rosenberg (writer): Professional career

 While in his twenties, Rosenberg migrated to New York City and found employment reading plays for a producer on Broadway.
 He collaborated with Jerome Weidman on a play in 1936.
 Subsequently, his pattern-recognition ability led to his becoming a photographer and photograph analyst for the O.S.S. during World War II.
-At the O.S.S. he encountered other photographers and poster artists, among them Henry Koerner, who credited Rosenberg with launching his career in 1945 and transforming his style in 1948–50.
+At the O.S.S. he encountered other photographers and poster artists, among them Henry Koerner, who credited Rosenberg with launching his career in 1944, with his appreciation of Koerner's first painting (My Parents I) and transforming his style in 1948-49 though close study of Giotto.

 MGM employed him to search literary sources and references in order to prevent lawsuits for plagiarism.
 The knowledge that he gained from this activity led to the publication of his books.
 In these, he found hidden patterns and references that were formerly overlooked by readers.

 In 1954, he was sent to Rosenlaui, Switzerland, as a photojournalist to interview Tenzing Norgay.
 Though he had been one of the first to successfully climb Mount Everest, Norgay had enrolled as a student in a mountaineering school.
 Rosenlaui's proximity to the Reichenbach Falls led Rosenberg to begin his meditations on the fictional detective Sherlock Holmes, resulting in his most popular book.
 That steep waterfall was the scene of Holmes's final encounter with Professor Moriarty.